2021 Grant Application updated information available soon

 - Have a direct and meaningful impact on a significant number of people

-- When possible, involve community partnerships when granting funds with a goal to maximize and leverage PCCF investments
+- When possible, involve community partnerships and maximize and leverage PCCF investments

-- Strive to fund programs and services that the PCCF determines are not being offered by other foundations, community groups, etc. (avoid duplication)
+- Strive to fund programs /services that the PCCF determines are not being offered by other foundations, community groups, etc. (avoid duplication)

-- Ensure objectives for each PCCF grant are met and the final report has been received to ensure value is being created for the City of Port Coquitlam (citizens of Port Coquitlam)
+- Ensure objectives for each PCCF grant are met and the final report has been received to ensure value is being created for the city of Port Coquitlam

-- Endeavour to have each funded project or program align with the PCCF Vision Statement, Mission Statement, and Guiding Principles
+- Endeavour to have each funded project or program align with the PCCF vision, mission and guiding principles

 - Recognize and value diversity within the community

 - Respond to the changing nature of the community by listening to community organizations in order to identify areas of high priority as they arise

 - Organizations of any size

 - Any type of project, particularly those viewed as being innovative (out-of-the-box)